Category: Issue Comments

 FixedReset Bid Price Spread 1.50% 1.00% 0.50%

-Based on current market conditions, I suggest that the FloatingResets that will result from conversion are likely to trade below the price of their FixedReset counterparts, RY.PR.H.
-Therefore, I recommend that holders of RY.PR.H continue to hold the issue and not to convert.
 I will note that once the FloatingResets commence trading (if, in fact, they do) it may be a good trade to swap one issue for the other in the market once both elements of each pair are trading and you can – hopefully – do it with a reasonably good take-out in price, rather than doing it through the company on a 1:1 basis.
 But that, of course, will depend on the prices at that time and your forecast for the path of policy rates over the next five years.
 There are no guarantees – my recommendation is based on the assumption that current market conditions with respect to the pairs will continue until the FloatingResets commence trading and that the relative pricing of the two new pairs will reflect these conditions.

 Issue Comments

-ENB.PR.Y is a FixedReset, 4.00%+238, that commenced trading 2013-6-6 after being announced 2013-5-28.
-It is tracked by HIMIPref™ but relegated to the Scraps – FixedReset (Discount) subindex on credit concerns.
+ALA.PR.G is a FixedReset, 4.75%+306, that commenced trading 2014-7-3 after being announced 2014-6-23.
+Notice of extension was announced 2019-8-29.
+The issue is tracked by HIMIPref™ but relegated to the Scraps subindex on credit concerns.
+In December, 2018, the issue was downgraded to Pfd-3(low) by DBRS and to P-3 by S&P.

 The most logical way to analyze the question of whether or not to convert is through the theory of Preferred Pairs, for which a calculator is available.
-Briefly, a Strong Pair is defined as a pair of securities that can be interconverted in the future (e.g., ENB.PR.Y and the FloatingReset that will exist if enough holders convert).
+Briefly, a Strong Pair is defined as a pair of securities that can be interconverted in the future (e.g. ALA.PR.G and the FloatingReset that will exist if enough holders convert).
 Since they will be interconvertible on this future date, it may be assumed that they will be priced identically on this date (if they aren’t then holders will simply convert en masse to the higher-priced issue).
 And since they will be priced identically on a given date in the future, any current difference in price must be offset by expectations of an equal and opposite value of dividends to be received in the interim.
 And since the dividend rate on one element of the pair is both fixed and known, the implied average rate of the other, floating rate, instrument can be determined.
 Finally, we say, we may compare these average rates and take a view regarding the actual future course of that rate relative to the implied rate, which will provide us with guidance on which element of the pair is likely to outperform the other until the next interconversion date, at which time the process will be repeated.

 Click for Big